UniversityOfNottingham/releasenotes-hub/README.md

 MongoDB is used for persistence.
 Mongo 3.6+ is required since we use ArrayFilters.

-The app gets its mongo connection string from the config path `ConnectionStrings:mongo`.
+The app gets its mongo connection string from the config path `ConnectionStrings:ReleaseNotesHub`.
 You'll want to set this as an **environment variable** either in `Dockerfile` / `docker-compose`, `Procfile`, some other infrastructure config, or simply directly on the host machine.
 The `DatabaseName` is configurable and as this is unlikely to be sensitive, can be changed in `appsettings.json`.

 # TODO